ethereum/go-ethereum/docs/_interface/dashboards.md

 InfluxDB can be downloaded from the [Influxdata release page](https://portal.influxdata.com/downloads/).
 It can also be installed from a [repository](https://repos.influxdata.com/).

-For example for a Debian based Linux operating system:
+For example the following commands will download and install InfluxDB on a Debian based Linux operating system - you can check for up-to-date instructions for your operating system on the InfluxDB [downloads page](https://portal.influxdata.com/downloads/):

 ```sh
 curl -tlsv1.3 --proto =https -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add